The Empathy Effect: Countering Bias to Improve Health Outcomes

 IHC will provide each learner with a completed set of educational materials to teach the EE workshop.
-Throughout the EE faculty development course, IHC Senior Trainers and small group facilitators provide feedback to learners and assess their readiness to conduct EE workshops.
+Throughout the EE faculty course, IHC Senior Trainers and small group facilitators provide feedback to learners and assess their readiness to conduct EE workshops.
 In the event that additional support and coaching is needed prior to teaching the EE workshop, IHC Senior Trainers are available to provide such personalized support and guidance.
 Individualized support is scheduled separately and subject to additional fees.

 All IHC faculty must use the most up-to-date version of IHC’s copyrighted curricular materials for the course(s) they are trained to lead.